Renoly Santiago: Career

 As a singer, Santiago has recorded with performers Marc Anthony, Paul Simon, Danny Rivera and La India.

 In 2000, he returned to the screen in the low-budget film Punks, in which he plays Dante, which was shown at the Sundance Film Festival.
 By 2001, Santiago was back on television, playing Miguel Acosta in the January 7 episode of Touched by an Angel, making a small appearance in the March 29 episode of Big Apple and as Chiggy Rios in Law & Order: Criminal Intent in the episode "The Faithful'.

 In 2002, Santiago made a film called The Street King, where he played the character Cesar Rojas.
 It was not a major hit, and Santiago took another three-year sabbatical from screen acting.
 Santiago returned to film in 2005, as "Scorpio" in Just Another Romantic Wrestling Comedy.
 In early 2011, he starred as Johnny Pacheco in the Hector Lavoe salsa biopic The King.
 Santiago will appear in Grand Street in which he stars with Kelly McGillis.

+Santiago wrote a screenplay titled “Union City Streets” with filmmaker Mario Cerrito in 2013.

 From March 6 to May 8, 2014, Santiago taught professional acting classes at The William V. Musto Cultural Center in his boyhood home of Union City, New Jersey.
 The ten-week course was initiated as part of the Grace Theatre Workshop, and consisted of monologue and scene studies.